artajmir3/EMPOT/README.md

 # EMPOT
 This is an implementation of EMPOT, an algorithm designed for solving the partial alignment of cryo-EM density maps.
-More detailes can be found on our manuscript https://arxiv.org/abs/2311.00850.
+More details can be found in our manuscript https://arxiv.org/abs/2311.00850.

 ## Requirements
-The following python packages are required to run our code:
+Our code is implemented in Python 3.10.11.
+The following Python packages are required to run our code:
 - matplotlib (3.7.1)
 - mrcfile (1.4.3)
 - numpy (1.23.5)